PhoenixAthens/8086-Assembly/README.md

 Q1: What's the meaning of a `COM` template in x86 programming especially msDOS 8086 Assembly?

 A: The `.COM` file-format is a very simple executable file format used in MS-DOS and early version of Windows.
 Here are the key points about the `.COM` format:<br>
 1. **Simplicity**: The `.COM` format has no complex file structure or headers.
-If is simply a flat binary of the executable code and data.
+It is simply a flat binary of the executable code and data.
 2. **Memory Layuot**: When a `.COM` file is executed, the entire file is loaded into memory starting at address `0x0100`.
 The memory below `0x0100` is used for the Program Segment Prefix (PSP), which contains information about the program.
-3. **Entry Point**: The program execution always begins a the very first byte of the `.COM` file, which is located at address `0x0100`.
+3. **Entry Point**: The program execution always begins at the very first byte of the `.COM` file, which is located at address `0x0100`.
 4. **Memory Model**: `.COM` files are limited to a "tiny" memory model, meaning the entire program (code, data, and stack) must fit within a single 64KB segment of memory.
 5. **Registers**: When the `.COM` file starts executing, the CPU registers are set up such that `CS`, `DS`, `ES`, and `SS` all point to the same segment where the program is loaded.
 6. **Simplicity for Developers**: The simplicity of the `.COM` format made it easy for early assembly language programmers to create small, self-contained programs that could be easily distributed and executed on MS-DOS systems.